-Try to be exposed to the language as much as possible:
+Expose yourself to the language as much as possible:

 practice makes perfect, which means that if you want to improve a certain skill you have to practice it.
 As a beginner learner you will need to achieve all 4 language skills: listening, speaking, reading and writing.

 It plays a very important part in learning any language.
 Effective listening ensures understanding and it helps improve accuracy when speaking , among other things.
 How can you improve your listening skills?
-By listening actively, i.e. paying attention not only on what is said, but also and how it is said.
+By listening actively, i.e. paying attention not only on what is said, but also how it is said.
 So, listen:

 1. To music –old or modern; the type you prefer, but pay attention to the lyrics. (sometimes reading the lyrics may help you understand the song)

 2. To movies, TV shows, news, entertainments, the radio – try the classics.
 If you can watch DVD’s you can watch the movie several times.
 Watching with subtitles and then, when you feel more comfortable, without them.
-You can have English radio at home or on your cel phone.
+You can have English radio at home or on your mobile phone.
 Even if are not actually listening to it, your ears will be getting used to the sounds of the language.

-3. Attend plays, exhibitions, talks, etc in English organized by English speaking schools or communities.
+3. Attend plays, exhibitions, talks, etc. in English organized by English speaking schools or communities.

 4. Join voiced chats.
 Technology has advanced a lot in terms of social networks so, wherever you live, you’ll find a chat-room to join.

 5. Talk and record yourself.
-This may sound funny, but it will help you realize how you improve by repeating the recording several times till you feel happy with the results.
+This may sound funny, but it will help you realize how you can improve by repeating the recording several times till you feel happy with the results.

 6. Talk to your classmates in English when you are not in class.
 You can even make a group to play games, have a meal or just chat together.